-Instructions: Responses to question ten (10) should describe how employers and community members are engaged in the local system of CTE and how these required stakeholders were involved in the determination support to the local system of CTE:
+Instructions: Responses to question ten (10) should describe how employers and community members are engaged in the local system of CTE and how these required stakeholders were involved in the determination of local performance targets, completion of the local needs assessment, and development of responses to the local application.
+Responses should also align to the goal statement described in question 3d.

-10. Use the following outline to describe how employers and community partners are engaged and provide a.
-Discuss the process used to gather information and feedback from those required stakeholders for completion of the local needs assessment and local application as well as to determine performance targets to improve the local system of CTE;

-b.
-Describe the process used with required stakeholders for providing career information and employment opportunities to students through career awareness, exploration, and other workbased learning experiences; and c.
+- 10. Use the following outline to describe how employers and community partners are engaged and provide support to the local system of CTE: - a.
+Discuss the process used to gather information and feedback from those required stakeholders for completion of the local needs assessment and local application as well as to determine performance targets to improve the local system of CTE; - b.
+Describe the process used with required stakeholders for providing career information and employment opportunities to students through career awareness, exploration, and other work-based learning experiences; and - c.
 Describe the career advisement process to support full-time and part-time student attainment of credentials and degrees, including the integration adult basic education.